Universal features of entanglement entropy in the honeycomb Hubbard model

-Here $a_2(\pi/3)\approx 0.0331$ [\onlinecite{Helmes2016:UniversalCorner}] is the universal corner coefficient for an angle $\pi/3$ arising from a single free Dirac fermion.
-The factor 12 comes from having three corners and four Dirac fermions.
-This scaling form is also expected to hold at the GNY critical point, albeit with an \textit{unknown} value for the corner coefficient.
+Here $ a^{\mathrm{SM}}_2(\pi/3) \approx 0.1324$ [\onlinecite{Helmes2016:UniversalCorner}] is the universal coefficient from one $\pi/3$ corner with four free Dirac fermions (two spin and two valley).
+A similar scaling form is also expected to hold at the GNY critical point, albeit with an \textit{unknown} value for the corner coefficient.
 We point out that unbiased numerical simulations are the only means of estimating universal corner contributions at interacting fixed points, as was previously done for the 2+1d Ising, XY, and Heisenberg universality classes [\onlinecite{Singh2012:ThermoSingEE,Kallin2013:EE2DQCP,Kallin2014:CornerO3,Helmes2014:EEbilayer,Stoudenmire2014:CornerEEO2,Helmes2015:EEXY}].
 These studies support the notion of the corner coefficient as a measure of the number of effective low-energy degrees of freedom [\onlinecite{Bueno2015:UniversalCorner},\onlinecite{Bueno2015:CornerContributions}].
 We are therefore interested in comparing the value at the GNY point to that of free Dirac fermions.

-In the Mott insulating phase, the contribution from Goldstone modes to the R\'enyi EE for a smooth entangling cut, pictured in Fig. (\ref{fig:configs}$e$), has a similar form [\onlinecite{Metlitski2011:GoldstoneEE}]:
+In the Mott insulating phase, the contribution from Goldstone modes to the R\'enyi EE for a smooth entangling cut, as depicted in Fig. (\ref{fig:goldstone}), has a similar form [\onlinecite{Metlitski2011:GoldstoneEE}]:

-Now the logarithmic piece counts the number of Goldstone modes $N_g$, and comes with the opposite sign.
-Since the honeycomb Hubbard model exhibits a known corner term in the semi-metal phase, an unknown corner term at the critical point, and an expected contribution from $N_g=2$ Goldstone modes in the Mott insulating phase, it serves as the perfect testbed to extract universal logs with our technique.
+Here the logarithmic piece counts the number of Goldstone modes $N_g$, and comes with the opposite sign.
+Since the honeycomb Hubbard model exhibits a known corner term in the semi-metal phase, an unknown corner term at the critical point, and an expected contribution from $N_g=2$ Goldstone modes in the Mott insulating phase, it serves as the perfect testbed to extract universal logs for the first time with our technique.

-{\em DQMC results:} We choose the $T=0$ projector DQMC algorithm with a symmetric Trotter decomposition and an SU(2) invariant HS transformation coupling to the density [\onlinecite{Loh1992:DQMC},\onlinecite{Assaad2008:DQMC},\onlinecite{Assaad1999:SU2Invariant}].
+{\em DQMC results:} We implemented the $T=0$ projector DQMC algorithm (though our method can also be extended to finite temperature) with a symmetric Trotter decomposition and an SU(2) invariant HS transformation [\onlinecite{Loh1992:DQMC},\onlinecite{Assaad2008:DQMC},\onlinecite{Assaad1999:SU2Invariant}].
 The calculations presented here used a Trotter step of $\Delta_{\tau}=0.1$ unless otherwise noted [\onlinecite{suppmat}].